Pumpkin Cinnamon Rolls

 To Prep: Preheat the oven to 370°F when you’re ready to bake.
 I recommend waiting until you’re cutting the dough into rolls before turning on the oven, as the dough needs an hour or so to rise first.

-1. In a microwave-safe small bowl, combine the honey, butter, and milk.
-Melt in the microwave in 30 seconds intervals.
-Stir the mixture after each interval.
-You want everything to be warm and melted, but not HOT, boiling or steaming.
+1. In a microwave-safe small bowl, melt together the honey, butter, and milk.
+You want everything to be warm and melted, but not boiling or steaming.

-2. Add dry yeast, salt, and 3 cups of flour to the bowl of a stand mixer.
+2. Then you’re going to use your mixer with the dough hook attachment to make the dough.
+Add the dry yeast, salt, and 3 cups of bread flour to the mixer bowl.
 Pour in the milk and honey mixture, the eggs, and pumpkin puree.
-Use the dough hook attachment to mix the ingredients on medium speed to until a wet semi-liquid orange dough forms.
-Then add the rest of the flour 1/3 cup at a time while the stand mixer is working until the dough it’s elastic.
+Mix on medium speed to until a wet semi-liquid orange dough forms.
+Then add the rest of the flour 1/3 cup at a time, mixing until the dough is elastic.

 3. Cover the bowl with plastic wrap and allow to rise for an hour on the countertop.

-4. When the dough is done rising, place it onto a floured surface and stretch till forms a large rectangle.
+1. When the dough is done rising, place it onto a floured surface and stretch till forms a large rectangle, then roll out to 1/4 – 1/2 inch thickness and about 12 inches by 18 inches in size.

-2. Roll up the dough tightly into a log and cut it into approximately 10 individual rolls.
+3. Roll up the dough tightly into a log and cut it into approximately 12 individual rolls.
+Place them in a greased pan and allow to rise for 30 minutes.

-4. Bake rolls for 20 minutes, until golden brown on the outside and soft in the middle.
+Bake at 370°F for 20 minutes, until golden brown on the outside and soft in the middle.

 Frequently Asked Questions